MirageNet/Mirage/doc/docs/analyzers/MIRAGE1305.md

 | `GetId<T>()` | `MessagePacker` |

 ### Same-Assembly vs Cross-Assembly Behavior

-**Same assembly:** The Weaver scans every invocation of the methods above and can generate reader/writer code on the fly for the type argument even if `[NetworkMessage]` is absent.
-The type will still work at runtime, but the warning is raised because the intent is ambiguous and the behavior is fragile.
+* **Same assembly:** The Weaver can generate readers and writers on the fly during compilation even if `[NetworkMessage]` is missing.
+The code will work, but raises a warning to prevent fragile or ambiguous behavior.

-**Cross-assembly (most critical case):** When a message type is defined in one assembly (e.g., a shared library or a separate asmdef) and *used* in another, the Weaver can only generate its serialization helpers in the **defining assembly**.
-That only happens when the type is tagged `[NetworkMessage]` in its own assembly.
-Without it, no reader/writer is generated in the defining assembly, so any assembly that references it will fail at runtime with a missing serializer error.
+* **Cross-assembly:** When a message is defined in one assembly and used in another, the Weaver must generate the serialization code in the defining assembly.
+This requires `[NetworkMessage]` on the definition.
+Without it, referencing assemblies will fail at runtime with missing serializer errors.

 ---